cmhouston/excl-cms/README.md

 This documentation is intended for ExCL developers and details the steps to setup and enhance
 the content management system, which uses WordPress.

-If you are a developer, see the [WordPress developer documentation](docs/developerDocs.md)
+If you are a developer, see the [developer documentation](docs/developerDocs.md) for the ExCL Wordpress technical documentation.

 ## <a name="wordpress"></a>WordPress ##